Skip to main content

 TranzAlpine railway

 The TranzAlpine, seen here crossing the Bealey River bridge, carries about 200,000 passengers a year over the Southern Alps between Christchurch and Greymouth.
-It is the most successful of the three long-distance rail routes that remained in New Zealand in 2015.
+It is the most successful of the three long-distance rail routes that remained in New Zealand in the 2020s.
 The others are the Coastal Pacific between Picton and Christchurch, and the Northern Explorer between Auckland and Wellington.

 Te whakamahi i tēnei tūemi